ManbirJudge/live-whiteboard-demo/README.md

 # Live Whiteboard Demo
 This project demonstrates the optimal way to build a  live whiteboard application, standalone or as a part of a bigger project (something like Zoom).
-It is made to be fast, efficient, reliable and robust and on each device, either a slow one or fast one either with a slow or fast internet connection.
+It is made to be fast, efficient, reliable and robust on each device, either a slow one or fast one either with a slow or fast internet connection.
 It uses various specialized techneques for making the user experience better.

+## Structure
+- Client-side code in `live-whiteboard-demo-client`
+- Server-side code in `live_whiteboard_demo_server`
+- Testing for new techniques and algorithms in `algorithms-lab`

 ## Features
 - Simple shapes like lines, rectangles and ellipses.